maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 } stack_traces SEC(".maps");
 ```

+This is mostly the needed work in kernel space, which is pretty simple, thanks to the available kernel instrumentation.

+Let's see how we can use this data from userspace.

+## Userspace

+The sample stack traces can be collected in userspace from the stack traces `BPF_MAP_TYPE_STACK_TRACE` map by stack ID, which is available from the histogram `BPF_MAP_TYPE_HASH` map.

-this data can be accessed in user space by stack ID (that we just collected).
-You can read below an example with [libbpf-go](https://github.com/aquasecurity/libbpfgo):
+You can see below an example with [libbpf-go](https://github.com/aquasecurity/libbpfgo):

 ```go